Last updated on 2026-04-21

 Career Options

-Graduates of the Bachelor of Science in Interdisciplinary Science program can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Science in Interdisciplinary Science can pursue a variety of career paths in Canada, including:

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.